anushka23g/Travel-Tourism-Website/README.md

 # Travel-Tourism-Website
 <br>

- ## Brief introduction about a project:
+ ## :trophy: Brief introduction about a project:
 <br>
 Since tourism is one of the most significant industries in India, we aim to simplify it with our project, helping people to spend a holiday at some of the most desirable holiday destinations.